 How will you know which DSPs are right for your campaign?
 For each demand-side platform, consider the inventory, technology, media buying methods, targeting options and more.
 Fortunately, we’re well-equipped at AUDIENCEX to help you evaluate the best one for your campaign.

 Curious about the advantages of an independent trading desk?
 We breakdown the benefits for you below.

 1. Strategic Recommendations

-We offer guidance and strategies to help your brand make informed decisions across multiple channels, screens and communication avenues.
+We offer guidance and strategies to help your brand make informed decisions across multiple channels, screens, and communication avenues.
 This ensures that your campaign includes the best combination of media options.
 Each platform is assessed based on a 250-point evaluation so that you can select the right platform or DSP for your campaign goals.
 Having the right DSP enables you to find the right customers and engage with them at the optimal time to grow your business.
-You can find out which DSP is right for your campaign by answering a few questions here.
+Take a look at this post to find the best DSP for you.

 2. Unified Reporting & Attribution

 For insights and clarity about the performance of your campaign, you can access customizable dashboards and unified reporting.
 Our reporting tools will quantify and monitor a wide range of performance data for you as thoroughly and immediately as possible.
 You’ll have easy access to all of the information you need to know to address your questions or to figure out what questions you should be asking in the first place.